JCSDA/jedi-docs/docs/jedi-components/ioda/class-structure.rst

 This breaks the problem up into smaller more managable pieces, and facilitates the observation simulation since each observation type tends to require a different algorithm for its simulation.

 Note that there will exist multiple ObsVector objects for two reasons.
-First because of the multiple ObsSpace objects, and second because both actual observations (the y vector) and simulated observations (the H(x) vector).
+First because of the multiple ObsSpace objects, and second because both actual observations (the y vector) and simulated observations (the H(x) vector) are stored in ObsVectors.
 Each ObsVector is associated with a single ObsSpace that stores its values in the corresponding Obs Database (:numref:`ioda-classes`).

 IODA Data Flow
 --------------

-During the execution of a DA run, observation data are read into multiple ObsSpace objects (according to observation type) forming the pieces of the y vector.
+The primary use of IODA in the JEDI system is to manage the actual observations in the y vector, and simulated observations in the H(x) vector.
-Multiple ObsOperator objects are created that correspond to the ObsSpace objects for the purpose of calculating the simulated observations forming the pieces of the H(x) vector.
+Both of these quantities are observation vectors which are stored in ObsVector objects.
-The total y and H(x) vectors are assembled from the data presented by the multiple ObsSpace and ObsOperator objects by an OOPS object called Observer as show in :numref:`ioda-obj-dflow`.
+:numref:`ioda-obj-dflow` depicts the manner in which y and H(x) are presented to JEDI for use in the DA cost function.

 .. _ioda-obj-dflow:
 .. figure:: images/IODA_DataFlow.png